salmjak/PixelCenter/README.md

 How-to:

-- Use command /pixelcenter add to add the position you're standing on to the node list.
+- /pixelcenter add to add the position you're standing on to the node list.

 - /pixelcenter remove to remove the nearest node (euclidean distance).